gecko0307/dagon2/doc/rendering.md

 Screen-space reflections are a technique to achieve approximated dynamic reflections in real time.
 It works per-pixel by raymarching through the depth buffer along the reflection vector and sampling the HDR buffer at the point where the ray hits reconstructed geometry.
 Given sufficient precision, the basic technique gives mirror-like reflections.
 To support glossy reflections, stochastic methods are used: the ray is thrown at randomized direction, effectively sampling the specular lobe of the given BRDF.
 This by itself gives very noisy reflections due to undersampling, but the results can be accumulated over time and smoothed out using exponential moving average, which finally make SSR look convincing and viable for real use.

 Like all screen-space effects, SSR suffers from inherent information discontinuities.
-It's only possible to reconstruct geometry which is directly visible on screen, and this results in holes and gaps in reflections when the ray hits nothing in the depth buffer.
+It's only possible to reconstruct geometry that is directly visible on screen, and this results in holes and gaps in reflections when the ray hits nothing in the depth buffer.
 This is also why screen-space reflections disappear when objects go off-screen (for example, when the camera looks down).
 Thus SSR is only practical when combined with a fallback global reflection method, which is usually environment probes.

 ### HDR